jdaugherty/grails-audit-logging-plugin/README.md

 The master branch holds the codebase for plugin version 4.0.x (Grails 4.0.x).

 For older Grails versions, see "Supported Grails Versions" below.

 ## Moving to Maven Central
-This repositories new artifacts are currently moved to Maven Central, sind Bintray will shut down MAY/01/21.
+This repositories new artifacts are currently moved to Maven Central, since Bintray shut down MAY/01/21.
 You can obtain the old artifacts from https://repo.grails.org.

 ## Documentation
  * For current release documentation, see [User Guide](https://gpc.github.io/grails-audit-logging-plugin/latest/plugin.html)